innovationsquared/db_proj/README.md

 ```bash
 yt-dlp --skip-download --sub-langs "en" --write-subs -o "%(uploader)s/%(title)s.%(ext)s" "youtube.com/yourplaylisthere"
 ```
-This will download .vtt files into the directory the command is ran from.
-To convert,
+This will download .vtt files into a directory named after the creator in the directory you ran the command in.
+To convert to .csv for easier use with data viz programs,
 1. Edit vtt2csv.cpp to include your paths
 2. Compile it,
    ```bash